-Amazon's shares fell 2.32 percent after it reported a 77 percent drop in profit as its rapid and costly expansion into new shopping categories and countries showed no sign of slowing.
+Amazon's shares were down 3.15 percent in premarket trading after it reported a 77 percent drop in profit as its rapid and costly expansion into new shopping categories and countries showed no sign of slowing.

-The tech index pared losses to trade up 0.08 percent.
-The sector has been the best performer this year, driving the S&P 500's 10.6 percent run in 2017.
+The fall weighed on the tech index, which has been the best performing sector this year, leading the S&P 500's 10.6 percent run in 2017.

 Risk sentiment also took a hit following the failure of Republicans to repeal Obamacare in a tight Senate vote overnight.